-iii. is a residential unit on rear site, vehicle access width must be a minimum width of 7.5 metres, with shall have a minimum formed width of 3.5 metres for its entire length and a height clearance of 4 metres.
+iii. located in the Residential Hills Precinct or the Suburban Hill Density Precinct, and is a residential unit on rear site, vehicle access width must be a minimum width of 4.7.5 metres, with shall have a minimum formed width of 3.5 metres for its entire length and a height clearance of 4 metres.
 Such vehicle access shall be designed and maintained to be free of obstacles that could hinder access for emergency service vehicles.